Skip to Content

 The campground includes more than 550 sites just steps from the beach.
 Most sites don’t have hook-up, but there are about 50 RV sites with electricity.
 There is a great nature center near the campground and bikes are available to rent.
 A small river would be perfect for kayaking.

-While this is a busy campground throughout the summer, it’s great if you want to take advantage of oceanfront camping in Connecticut.
+While this campground is busy throughout the summer, it’s great if you want to take advantage of oceanfront camping in Connecticut.

 Visit the Hammonasset Beach State Park website